Keepnet Labs Logo

 • Spoofed Caller ID: The caller ID might look legitimate, but scammers have ways to fake these.
 Just because it looks real doesn't mean it is.

 Staying safe from vishing attacks requires caution, knowledge, and taking the right steps.
-Here’s how:
+Here’s how to prevent vishing attacks:

 • Verify the Caller: If you're unsure about a caller's identity, hang up.
 Then, contact the organization directly using a number you trust, like one from their official website.